xinsight/mobx-redux-showdown/README.md

 ```

 Redux clearly requires much more hand-holding - mainly because it doesn't handle asynchronous actions out-of-the-box, you so need to configure it to use a separate library (redux-thunk or redux-saga).
 MobX is simple enough to be done from memory.

+`redux-starter-kit-app` can create a store with redux-thunk middleware in one-line.

 ## Debugging